Been excited to do this series for awhile! Excited to see vSphere 6.7 released–there is a lot in it.

 A: The host that is running the VM

-Q: How do I know if it is working?
+Q: How do I know if it is working with vSphere?

 A: It is a good question.
 As far as I can tell there is nothing historical listed.
 But, in ESXi 6.7, they did add an UNMAP live tracker to esxtop.
 If you go to the VM view (press “v”) then add UNMAP stats (press “f” then “L”).